-Fees for default in furnishing return of Income u/s 234F: Section 234F provides for levy of penalty of Rs.
+➤ Fees for default in furnishing return of Income u/s 234F: Section 234F provides for levy of penalty of Rs.
 5,000 in case of the taxpayer filing the return beyond the due date.
-Only in case of such taxpayers whose total income does not exceed Rs 5 lakhs, such late filing fee would be restricted to Rs 1,000.
+Only in the case of taxpayers whose total income does not exceed Rs 5 lakhs, such late filing fee would be restricted to Rs 1,000.